m-awais-khan/Pesticide-Research-Lab-Tests-Management-System/README.md

 # `Pestcouts` Pesticide Research Lab Tests Management System

 The **Pestcouts Pesticide Research Lab Test Management System** is a command-line application that allows users at Pestcouts Pesticide Research Lab to manage and track test values for different fields.
-Researchers can insert, delete, and display test values for various fields, calculate statistics, and more. **By the way this is my 2nd semester project of BSCS**
+Researchers can insert, delete, and display test values for various fields, calculate statistics, and more. **This is my 2nd semester project of BSCS**

 ## Table of Contents